EbaAdisu/2024-project-phase-mobile-tasks/mobile/ecommerce_mobile_app/README.md

 ## Directory Structure

-The project is organized into two main directories: `widgets` and `screens`.
+The project is organized into three main directories: `models`,`widgets` and `screens`.

+### Models

+The models directory contains the data models used in the application.
+These models define the structure of the objects used in the application, particularly those related to products.
+For these project there is only one object in models:

+-   `product.dart`: This file defines the Product model.
+This model represents a product in the e-commerce application, with properties such as name, description, price, rate, and category.

 ### Widgets